theplatypus/StripsCompression/more/README.md

-To learn more about topologic compression, you will find my very basic slides here.
+To learn more about topologic compression, you will find here my very basic slides.

 To go further, I suggest you to read the followinf articles :